codingdelta/llm-search-terms-extension/README.md

 # LLM Search Terms Plugin 🔍

-LLM Search Terms Plugin is a free browser extension that captures and displays the search terms from ChatGPT conversations as they stream in.
+**LLM Search Terms Plugin** is a _free browser extension_ that captures and displays the search terms from ChatGPT conversations as they stream in.

-LLMs are starting to take market share from traditional search engines.
-Next to ranking in traditional search engines, it becomes important to rank well in LLMs, like ChatGPT, Perplexity, Gemini, etc.
+**LLMs are starting to take market share from traditional search engines.** Next to ranking in traditional search engines, it becomes important to rank well in LLMs, like **ChatGPT**, **Perplexity**, **Gemini**, etc.

 Therefore, it is important to know what search terms LLMs use to find information.
 This extension captures the search terms from ChatGPT conversations and displays them in a popup.
-This allows you to better understand the way ChatGPT searches the web and adjust your content accordingly.
+This allows you to better understand the way **ChatGPT searches the web** and adjust your content accordingly.

+A small popup will appear in the top right corner of the screen with the search terms ChatGPT used:
 ![Example](/assets/search-terms.png)

 ---